kkrav3ts/kkrav3ts/README.md

 </p> -->

 <p align="center">
   <em>One thing is clear in the streets: your throughput is what matters most.
 Nobody cares about your elegant design, your knowledge of algorithms, or your high-quality code.
-All they care about is how much you can deliver in a given time.</em>
+All they care about is how much you can deliver in a given time.
+Counterintuitively, good design, good use of algorithms, and good quality code can impact your throughput significantly.</em>
 </p>
 <p align="center">
   <em>(c) Street Coder</em>